 Generally speaking, H-1B status is available for a maximum of 6 years.
 However, time abroad may be recaptured and added to the maximum length of stay.
 In addition, some H-1B holders with pending permanent residency may be eligible for an extension of stay beyond the 6-year limit.
 Please contact the OUC for questions about your status or length of stay.

 H-1B status is employer-specific.
 Therefore, Syracuse University-sponsored individuals may only work for Syracuse University.
 If you wish to work for another employer, that employer would need to file a concurrent H-1B.

 H-1B holders are not eligible to receive honoraria or payment for lectures or similar services provided to other U.S. institutions or businesses.
 However, reimbursement of expenses is allowed.

 Changes in Terms of Employment, Extensions, Leaving SU

 Please contact the UC if your position at the University changes or you intend to leave the employ of Syracuse University.
 Some changes in employment require filing an amended H-1B petition, while others do not.
 If you plan to leave Syracuse University, timing is critical in order for you to maintain your H-1B status while moving to another employer.

 Portability – It is possible to take your H-1B status with you if you leave the employ of Syracuse University to join another employer.
-Please contact the UC if you plan to leave Syracuse University.
+Please contact the OUC if you plan to leave Syracuse University.

 Extensions – Extensions of stay are fairly routine.
 The H-1B extension petition must be filed prior to your H-1B status end date to avoid interruption in employment.
-If you have travel plans abroad, please consult with the UC about the timing of your extension petition.
+If you have travel plans abroad, please consult with the OUC about the timing of your extension petition.